On the bias, risk and consistency of sample means in multi-armed bandits: Risk bounds for arms with exponential tails

 Under the local triangle inequality condition, we can prove that the minimax rate of convergence is $\frac{1}{n}$ and it can be achieved by the sample mean.
+This follows from standard minimax lower bounds \citep[see, e.g.][Theorem 2.2]{Tsybakov:2008} with a slight modification to accommodate for the local triangle inequality condition.
 The proof can be found in Appendix~\ref{Append::subSec::minimax_optimal}.
 Note that, for the sub-Gaussian case, the risk reduces to the normalized $\ell_2$ risk we studied in the previous section.

-\begin{proposition} Let $\{X_i\}_{i=1}^n$ be an i.i.d. sample from a distribution in a natural exponential family $\{p_\theta : \theta \in \Theta\}$.
+\begin{proposition} Let $\{X_i\}_{i=1}^n$ be an i.i.d.\ sample from a distribution in a natural exponential family $\{p_\theta : \theta \in \Theta\}$.
 For each $\theta \in \Theta$, let $\mu$ be the mean parameter and $\psi_{\mu}$ is the cumulant generating function corresponding to $\theta$.
 Then the risk of the sample mean, $\hat{\mu}(n) = \frac{1}{n}\sum_{i=1}^{n} X_i$, is bounded as

 Also, if $\sqrt{D_{\psi_\mu^*}}$ satisfies the local triangle inequality condition, then, for a large enough $n$, the minimax risk is lower bounded as

 \end{proposition}

 Proposition~\ref{prop::minimax_optimality} provides the inspiration for the results of the subsequent sections, where we will establish various upper bounds on both normalized and unnormalized versions the Bregman divergence risk under various degrees of adaptivity.
 Specifically, starting with the simple settings of a fixed target arm at a stopping time, we derive a tight upper bound on the unnormalized Bregman risk based on the effective sample.
 Then we move to the fully adaptive setting and show that by inducing a small ``adaptive normalizing factor'' in a log-log scale, we can extend the bound~\eqref{eq::upper_bound_sub-psi} on the normalized risk of the sample mean to the fully adaptive setting.